Gainesville Park and Bandstand

-The Gainesville Park and Bandstand is a historic park and bandstand in Gainesville, Sumter County, Alabama.
+The Gainesville Park and Bandstand is a historic park and bandstand in Gainesville, Alabama.
 The bandstand is a Greek Revival-style pavilion, built circa 1850.
 It is a rare Alabama example of an enduring mid-19th century park structure.
 The entire park is surrounded by 19th century wrought iron fence.
 The park and bandstand were listed on the National Register of Historic Places on October 29, 1985.